dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 ---

 **Nette** is a free, open-source PHP framework designed for building web applications. **Nette** is a set of decoupled and reusable PHP packages that will make your work easier.
-And **Nette** is also known as the quick and comfortable web development in PHP because it has the tools that allows you to bang out PHP applications rather quickly. **Nette** has a bundle of tools that makes it one of the popular PHP frameworks out there.
+And **Nette** is also known as the quick and comfortable web development framework in PHP because it has the tools that allow you to bang out PHP applications rather quickly. **Nette** has a bundle of tools that makes it one of the popular PHP frameworks out there.
 These tools include, **Tracy**, **Latte** and **Tester**.

-* **Tracy:** is a library that helps you to log errors, dump variables, observe memory consumption and measure execution time of scripts and queries.
+* **Tracy:** is a library that helps you log errors, dump variables, observe memory consumption and measure execution time of scripts and queries.
 After activating Tracy on your web application, a debugger bar shows up.

   ![Tracy debug bar](https://files.nette.org/git/tracy/tracy-bar.png)
   _Tracy debug bar_